 The thing is, you've been studying so much geometry that all you can do is think about how much flat surface you'll have to cover with this red paint.
 In your head, you begin to calculate all the areas of the walls, the roads, the streetlamps—all the 2D surfaces that will soon be the color of Blissful Burgundy.

-Since geometry is meant to mathematically understand the world around is, it makes sense that it's everywhere we look.
+Since geometry is all about mathematically understanding the world around us, it makes sense that it's everywhere we look.
 Even though our world is in a minimum of three dimensions (some might argue four, five, or even an infinite number of them), our vision is in two dimensions.
 In fact, there are many aspects of the second dimension that we can apply to the real world.

 Whether you like it or not, the two-dimensional space known as area is one of those concepts that's quite literally everywhere.
 Much like Blissful Burgundy is soon to be.
-Now go on and make Wildflower and River proud.
+Now get out there and make Wildflower and River proud.